-For the purpose of forecasting the AFL at each SSN within their networks over the period for which AEMO has determined system strength requirements22, SSSPs must use the following methodology to calculate AFL:
+For the purpose of forecasting the AFL at each SSN within their networks over the period for which AEMO has determined system strength requirements21, SSSPs must use the following methodology to calculate AFL:

-- (a) Step 1: Apply a power system topology and configuration consistent with the System Strength Requirements Methodology23 system strength requirements methodology and the outcomes of the most recent System Strength Report24. - (b) Step 2: Calculate the Synchronous Three Phase Fault Level at each SSN: - (i) Set up the power system for the region in which the SSSP's network is situated, to reflect the SSSP's understanding of which Synchronous Machines will be providing system strength over a 10-year horizon, which: - (A) may include market modelling outputs provided by AEMO from any assessments undertaken to complete the latest System Strength Report, or anticipated system strength services (SSS) to be provided by the SSSP25; and - (B) includes taking generating systems and IBLs out of service where they are not expected to provide system strength. - (ii) Calculate the three phase fault level at each SSN.
-This is the Synchronous Three Phase Fault Level at the SSN.
+- (a) Step 1: Apply a power system topology and configuration consistent with the system strength requirements methodology and the outcomes of the most recent System Strength Report. - (b) Step 2: Calculate the Synchronous Three Phase Fault Level at each SSN: - (i) Set up the power system for the region in which the SSSP's network is situated, to reflect the SSSP's understanding of which Synchronous Machines will be providing system strength over a 10-year horizon, which: - (A) may include market modelling outputs provided by AEMO from any assessments undertaken to complete the latest System Strength Report, or anticipated system strength services (SSS) to be provided by the SSSP22; and - (B) includes taking generating systems and IBLs out of service where they are not expected to provide system strength. - (ii) Calculate the three phase fault level at each SSN.
+This is the Synchronous Three Phase Fault Level at the SSN. - c) Step 3: Calculate the total three phase fault level at each SSN: - (i) Set up the power system for the region in which the SSSP's network is situated, to be consistent with Step 1:

-19 The need for stability coefficient: since (SSQ) equates to a multiplier between the Withstand SCR and the rated power of a 4.6.6 Connection, its remediation can never have the outcome of bringing the SSQ to zero because neither the Withstand SCR, nor rated power, can be zero.
-Therefore, the calculation of AFL must account for the difference between the Withstand SCR and the limitations of the power system at the 4.6.6 Connection Point (see Section 5.1.2) where the limitation is expressed as an approximate stability coefficient.
-The stability co-efficient is given a value of 1.2 because technical literature^{21,22} indicates that the minimum SCR for which voltage stability can be maintained in the power system without additional system strength or reactive power support is approximately 1.2.
+18 The stability co-efficient is given a value of 1.2 because technical literature^{21,22} indicates that the minimum SCR for which voltage stability can be maintained in the power system without additional system strength or reactive power support is approximately 1.2.
 A review of existing NEM connections found that 1.2 also corresponds to approximately the lowest SCR withstand capability for grid-following inverters.

-B. Badrzadeh, Z. Emin, S. Goyal, S. Grogan, A. Haddadi, A. Haley, A. Louis, T. Lund, J. Matevosyan, T. Morton, D. Premm, S. Sproul, "System Strength", CIGRE Science and Engineering Journal, Vol. 21, February 2021.
+19 B. Badrzadeh, Z. Emin, S. Goyal, S. Grogan, A. Haddadi, A. Haley, A. Louis, T. Lund, J. Matevosyan, T. Morton, D. Premm, S. Sproul, "System Strength", CIGRE Science and Engineering Journal, Vol. 21, February 2021.

-21 T. Lund, H. Wu, H. Soltani, J. G. Nielsen, G. K. Andersen and X. Wang, "Operating Wind Power Plants Under Weak Grid Conditions Considering Voltage Stability Constraints," in IEEE Transactions on Power Electronics, vol. 37, no. 12, pp. 15482-15492, Dec.
+20 T. Lund, H. Wu, H. Soltani, J. G. Nielsen, G. K. Andersen and X. Wang, "Operating Wind Power Plants Under Weak Grid Conditions Considering Voltage Stability Constraints," in IEEE Transactions on Power Electronics, vol. 37, no. 12, pp. 15482-15492, Dec.
 2022

-22 See NER 5.20C.3(f)(3).
+21 See NER 5.20C.3(f)(3).
 The period is, effectively, for the next 10 years.